4.4.6 Visual and Performing Arts

 Visual and Performing Arts Link to this section

-Yet the potential for arts and creativity education remains unfulfilled, especially for the district’s historically marginalized students.
-More work is needed to break free from the euro-centric approach towards the arts and move away from biases, stereotypes and false narratives in arts education.
-In June 2019, the Board of Education passed the Resolution to Adopt the Declaration of the Rights of All Students to Equity and Access in Arts Learning (“Arts Resolution,” No. 195-28A1), taking the definitive stand that SFUSD is an arts equity district.
+We remain committed to reaching all of our district’s historically marginalized students and breaking away from the Eurocentric approach to arts education.
+By challenging biases, dismantling stereotypes, and correcting false narratives, we move closer to our vision of truly inclusive arts learning.
+In June 2019, the Board of Education reinforced this commitment by passing the Resolution to Adopt the Declaration of the Rights of All Students to Equity and Access in Arts Learning (“Arts Resolution,” No. 195-28A1), officially establishing SFUSD as an arts equity district.

-In support of the Arts Resolution, and in alignment with Vision 2025, the SFUSD Arts Department saw the need to draft a visionary guide, Arts & Creativity 2025: SFUSD’s Arts Equity Plan.
-Arts & Creativity 2025 gives the district the chance to build on what was working, adjust what wasn’t, and shine a spotlight on areas previously overlooked.
-The goal is to draw on the power of arts and creativity to realize the community’s hopes for the students of SFUSD.
-The district has articulated these aspirations through its foundational Vision 2025 and the Graduate Profile, and Arts & Creativity 2025 outlines its plans for using arts education to make these aspirations the reality for every SFUSD student.
-Arts & Creativity 2025 meaningfully engages each and every student—including African-American students and students of other historically underrepresented races and ethnicities, English learners, and those with special needs—in experiences to develop and elevate their creative voices
+Currently, our current plan, Arts & Creativity 2025: SFUSD’s Arts Equity Plan has given the Arts Department the chance to build on what was working, adjust what wasn’t, and shine a spotlight on areas previously overlooked.
+As this plan sunsets and we look toward creating a new plan throughout the 2025-2026 school year, we will continue to draw on the power of arts and creativity to realize the community’s hopes for the students of SFUSD as we revise our plans for using arts education to make these aspirations the reality for every SFUSD student.
+Arts & Creativity 2025 meaningfully engages each and every student—including African-American students, students receiving special education services, students of other historically underrepresented races and ethnicities, and English learners —in experiences to develop and elevate their creative voices.

-Over the next five years leading up to 2025, SFUSD will pursue targeted strategies within three core priorities:
+SFUSD will continue to pursue targeted strategies within three core priorities:

 SFUSD will ensure equity in arts and creativity programming and student outcomes.
 The district views “equity” and “excellence” as inherently interdependent and mutually reinforcing, and therefore will focus especially on students who typically are deprived of arts and creativity education, including students of historically disadvantaged racial groups, English learners, and students with special needs.
 To do this, the district will work to provide equitable arts access and participation, raise the quality of arts and creativity programming, center programming around students’ interests and cultures, and better leverage San Francisco’s myriad of arts resources.

-These three priorities—equity and excellence, clarity and coherence, and data and accountability—will guide the district’s pursuit of Vision 2025 and the Graduate Profile, outlining the ways in which SFUSD can use arts and creativity to support each and every student to learn, explore, grow, and thrive in school, career, and life.
-Arts & Creativity 2025 is SFUSD’s roadmap to become a true Arts Equity District.
+These three priorities—equity and excellence, clarity and coherence, and data and accountability—will outline how SFUSD can use arts and creativity to support each and every student to learn, explore, grow, and thrive in school, career, and life, continuing to build a roadmap to become a true Arts Equity District.

 California Arts Standards